sama64/sama64.github.io/content/posts/personal-assistants.md

  so even though _it is_ the flashy new thing, it's a good thing!

- and this new massive wave of adoption it's a really good first step on real world agent-reliability and data ownership.
+ and this new massive wave of adoption is a really good first step on real world agent-reliability and data ownership.